Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/The Great Forest/Assets/quests/Encampment C - The Torture Thicket.md

 #Master-Notes:
 - The environment here is designed to be psychologically taxing on the players.
-The sights and sounds should convey a sense of dread and moral dilemma.
+The sights and sounds should convey a sense of dread.
 - Stealth and cunning are highly recommended.
-Direct confrontation might be overwhelming due to the sadistic nature of the enemies.
+Direct confrontation might be overwhelming due to the dangerous nature of the enemies.
 - Freeing prisoners could provide allies or at least distractions during a critical moment.
 - Targeting the leaders could deal a significant blow to the camp’s operations but expect them to be formidable opponents.
 - The moral implications of engaging with such a camp should be considered, as it could impact the characters' alignments and future interactions in the campaign.